-Throughout the year, we get comments from parents who take time to write us or come talk to us at events we attend.
+Throughout the year, we get feedback from parents who take the time to write to us.
+Parents reread and comment on our texts and participate in our working groups.
 We'd like to thank each and every one of them for helping us improve the guide, meet the needs of parents, and stay up to date with their concerns.